kaiser-dekam/PricePilot/replit.md

   - Each product can now have different regular and sale price updates
   - Updated work order modal with tabular interface for per-product price input
   - Enhanced work order display to show individual product price changes
+- **Fixed Product Pagination & UI Polish**:
+  - Fixed pagination buttons to properly navigate through all pages of products
+  - Removed API connection banner from bottom of sidebar
+  - Made Sync button green when API is connected for clear visual feedback
+  - Added "Last Sync'd" timestamp display showing when products were last synchronized
 - Fixed query parameter handling in React Query client for proper product loading
 - Fixed React import errors in ProductDetailPanel component
 - Resolved TypeScript type issues across all components